FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Abstract

 \section{Abstract}

-Over 3.5 million patents are filed annually, with drafting patent descriptions requiring deep technical and legal expertise.
-Transforming scientific papers into patent descriptions is particularly challenging due to their differing rhetorical styles and stringent legal requirements.
-Unlike black-box text-to-text approaches that struggle to model structural reasoning and legal constraints, we propose FlowPlan-G2P, a novel framework that mirrors the cognitive workflow of expert drafters by reformulating this task into three stages: (1) Concept Graph Induction, extracting technical entities and relationships into a directed graph via expert-like reasoning; (2) Paragraph and Section Planning, reorganizing the graph into coherent clusters aligned with canonical patent sections; and (3) Graph-Conditioned Generation, producing legally compliant paragraphs using section-specific subgraphs and tailored prompts.
-Experiments demonstrate that FlowPlan-G2P significantly improves logical coherence and legal compliance over end-to-end LLM baselines.
-Our framework establishes a new paradigm for paper-to-patent generation and advances structured text generation for specialized domains.
+Generating patent descriptions from scientific papers is challenging due to fundamental rhetorical and structural disparities between the two genres.
+Existing approaches treat this as surface-level rewriting, failing to capture the hierarchical reasoning and statutory constraints inherent in patent drafting.
+We propose FlowPlan-G2P, a graph-mediated generation framework that decomposes this transformation into three stages: (1) Concept Graph Induction, extracting technical entities and functional dependencies into a directed graph; (2) Section-level Planning, partitioning the graph into coherent subgraphs aligned with canonical patent sections; and (3) Graph-Conditioned Generation, synthesizing legally compliant paragraphs conditioned on section-specific subgraphs.
+Experiments on expert-validated benchmarks reveal that standard NLG metrics systematically favor legally non-compliant outputs over valid patent descriptions, motivating our domain-specific evaluation.
+Under this evaluation, FlowPlan-G2P with an open-weight backbone consistently outperforms vanilla proprietary models, demonstrating that structured decomposition is a stronger determinant of quality than model scale.